noinarisak/okta-terraform-demo/README.md

 ### Tools

+> NEWS: As of February 19, 2020, Okta Provider is official HashiCorp Terraform Provider! :tada: :tada: :tada: There is no need to manually install the binary to `~/.terraform.d/plugins` it will be done automatically like our AWS and GCP provider friends.

-Terraform CLI instructions can be found on their [site](https://learn.hashicorp.com/terraform/getting-started/install.html).
-The Okta Provider is still **Community** status which means the binary will NOT automatically be pulled down by `terraform` cli (not yet :crossed_fingers:) unlike AWS, GCP, etc. We must manually install the provider.
+Terraform CLI instructions can be found on their [site](https://learn.hashicorp.com/terraform/getting-started/install.html). ~~The Okta Provider is still **Community** status which means the binary will NOT automatically be pulled down by `terraform` cli (not yet :crossed_fingers:) unlike AWS, GCP, etc. We must manually install the provider.~~

-Instructions to install the Okta Provider:
+~~Instructions to install the Okta Provider:~~

-* WARNING: `terraform` cli must be installed first. :smiley:
+~~* WARNING: `terraform` cli must be installed first. :smiley:~~

-* Download the latest [plugin](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)
+~~* Download the latest [plugin](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)~~

-* Move the binary file to the your `~/.terraform.d/plugins` on MacOS/Linux or `%APPDATA%\terraform.d\plugins` on Windows. *NOTE*: You may have to create the `plugins` folder.
+~~* Move the binary file to the your `~/.terraform.d/plugins` on MacOS/Linux or `%APPDATA%\terraform.d\plugins` on Windows. *NOTE*: You may have to create the `plugins` folder.~~

 Validate install: